BykaWF/SpringSecurityGuide/README.md

         // your code
     }
 ```
 Then go to CustomerController and let's consider the POST request.
-We take 'admin:create' from our Permission.class
+We take 'ADMIN_CREATE' from our Permission.class
 ```
     @PostMapping("/new")
-    @PreAuthorize("hasAuthority('admin:create')") <------
+    @PreAuthorize("hasAuthority('ADMIN_CREATE')") <------
     public ResponseEntity<Customer> createCustomer(@RequestBody CreateCustomerRequest request) {

         Authentication authentication = SecurityContextHolder.getContext().getAuthentication();